ckc-org/skeletor/README.md

 Populate a .env file with the following variables, so they get pulled into the device when running Expo Go:

 ```
-API_DOMAIN=localhost:8000
+BACKEND_URL=localhost:8000
 ```

-If you want to run it on your device, you'll have to replace `API_DOMAIN` with your host computer's local IP address, so the phone can talk to the server.
+If you want to run it on your device, you'll have to replace `BACKEND_URL` with your host computer's local IP address, so the phone can talk to the server.

 ### Start up iOS simulator